distributed-system-analysis/pbench/docs/API/metadata.md

 retrieve those values later.
 A client authenticated for another user has its own comletely unique `user` namespace.

+The `user` metadata namespace behaves as a user-specific sub-resource under the dataset.
+Any authenticated client has UPDATE and DELETE access to this private sub-resource as long as the client has READ access to the dataset.
+See [Access model](./access_model.md) for general information about the Pbench Server access controls.

 An unauthenticated client can neither set nor retrieve any `user` namespace values; such a client will always see the `user` namespace as empty.